 Prices vary depending on which type of camera you’re looking for.
 You can find a good point and shoot camera under $200, but a decent budget DSLR is going to cost quite a bit more.
 Know what you’re willing to spend.

-This camera has a lot of auto shoot modes, including the ever-exciting fish-eye mode that everyone uses all the time.
-One a more serious note, it does have a smart auto mode that detects the situation and uses the proper mode from 32 predefined shooting situations.
+It does have a smart auto mode that detects the situation and uses the proper mode from 32 predefined shooting situations.
+It offers 720p HD video.

 Size: 3.8 x 0.9 x 2.2 in / 4.9 ounces